 Personal loans for dental work

-Personal loans for dental work usually have a fixed interest rate, which is good for your budgeting, because the payment stays the same.
+Unsecured loans for dental work usually have a fixed interest rate.
+This is helpful for your budgeting because your payment stays the same every month.

-Chances are you’ll need excellent credit to get a personal loan, as they are unsecured.
+Chances are you’ll need excellent credit to get an unsecured personal loan.
 If your credit isn’t good, see whether you can get a co-signer with good credit to help you.
+Or consider a secured loan, one which is backed by collateral.
+Just be sure to make your payments on time — if you default on a secured loan, your assets are on the line.

-Taking out a personal loan allows you to stretch out your payments over an extended period of time.
+Taking out a personal loan allows you to pay up front while stretching out the expense over an extended period.
 This is a good way to cushion your budget against the blow of a big dental bill.

 Borrow from your 401(k)

-If you have a 401(k) retirement savings account, you can borrow from the plan and use the money to fund your dental procedure.
-You’re essentially borrowing money from yourself, so you don’t need a credit check, and you also don’t end up paying any interest.
+If you have a 401(k) retirement savings account, you can borrow from money from it.
+You’re essentially borrowing money from yourself, so you don’t need a credit check, and you also won’t have to pay interest.
 However, keep in mind that you miss accruing interest on the money when it’s not in your account.
+Also, that money will be filed as taxable income, which means you’ll have to pay taxes on it twice.

-As long as you stay working for the employer through which you have your 401(k), you can take some time to pay it back.
-If you lose or leave your job, however, you must pay the money back within 60 days.
-This can be hard to do financially and will most likely cause a hardship.
+As long as you stay working for the employer who facilitates your 401(k), you can take your time in paying it back.
+But if you lose or leave your job, you must pay it back within 60 days.

-Choosing financing for your dental procedures that works for you is sure to put a smile on your face in more ways than one.
-Check out SuperMoney’s Best Personal Loans Reviews and Comparison for the right one for you and your financial situation.
+Finding the right financing for your dental work will put a smile on your face in more ways than one.
+Check out SuperMoney’s Best Personal Loans Reviews and Comparison for the perfect loan for your financial situation.
+Or if you’d rather reap the rewards of a credit card, you can compare reviews and recommendations for personal credit cards here.